replicatedhq/replicated-docs/docs/intro.md

 # Welcome to Replicated Docs

 This topic describes how to navigate the Replicated product documentation site.
-For information about the Replicated product, see [What is Replicated?](intro-replicated).
+For information about the Replicated product, see [What is Replicated?](intro-replicated)

 ## About the Replicated Documentation